Alone Against the Dark

-Alone Against the Dark, subtitled "Defying the Triumph of the Ice", is an adventure published by Chaosium in 1985 for the Horror tabletop role-playing game based on the works of H.P.
-Lovecraft, Call of Cthulhu.
-It was written by author Matthew J. Costello, and was the second Call of Cthulhu solo adventure published after Alone Against the Wendigo.
-The adventure received positive reviews in game periodicals including White Dwarf, Different Worlds, and Space Gamer/Fantasy Gamer.
+Alone Against the Dark, subtitled "Defying the Triumph of the Ice", is an adventure published by Chaosium in 1985 for the horror role-playing game Call of Cthulhu, that was itself based on the works of H.P.
+Lovecraft.
+It was the second Call of Cthulhu solo adventure following Alone Against the Wendigo.
+The adventure received positive reviews in game periodicals of the time including White Dwarf, Different Worlds, and Space Gamer/Fantasy Gamer.
 Chaosium published a revised edition of the adventure in 2017.

 Description

 Plot summary

 Alone Against the Dark is a Call of Cthulhu adventure for a single player, with no need for a referee.
 The player takes on the role of Professor Louis Grunewald of Miskatonic University, who receives a wire from his friend T. Gliere, who has been jailed in Athens for stealing an archaeological artifact.
 The adventure will take the Investigator to Athens, Cairo, Bremen, and Antarctica.